CSS is not loaded, skipping JS styling functions for best readability.

 B. Purchases shall be from the supplier that is lowest in cost when quality and timeliness are comparable.

-C. If a purchase is less than $5,000, then the Director may make a selection without soliciting bids or proposals; but, the Director shall take informal quotations and compare prices from as many suppliers of the goods or services as may be practical.
+C. If a purchase is less than $20,000, the Director may make a selection without soliciting bids or proposals; but, the Director shall take informal quotations and compare prices from as many suppliers of the goods or services as may be practical.

-D. For purchases greater than $5,000 the director has the discretion to use US Communities, the Colorado State Purchasing Program.
-Because US Communities has already acquired multiple bids, these vendors can be used without the bidding process.
-In the event a suitable vendor is not available within US Communities, the Director shall solicit quotes from three or more vendors known to provide the goods or services required.
+D. For purchases between $20,001 and $50,000, the director has the discretion to use government purchasing programs.
+Because these programs have already acquired multiple bids, these vendors can be used without the bidding process.
+If not used, the Director shall solicit quotes from three or more vendors known to provide the goods or services required.
 If three providers are not available, the Director shall solicit bids from as many providers as are determined to be practicable.

 F. The Director shall check vendor and contractor references and require proof contractors are licensed, bonded and insured before awarding a contract for services to be performed for the Library.

-G. The Director will review all existing contracts with the Board biannually or as needed.
-Upon renewal, it may be decided to rebid the contracts as stated above.
+G. The Director will review all existing contracts with the Board annually.
+Upon renewal date, it may be decided to rebid the contracts as stated above.

 H. Credit cards may only be used for official library business.
 Credit cards will be distributed to the Director, and the Director has authority to further distribute cards to staff with significant purchasing responsibilities.
 Each cardholder must sign the District Credit Card Agreement.
 Credit cards must be surrendered upon termination of employment or at the request of the Director.